-I am often asked how solopreneurs can grow their businesses with sweet marketing on a limited budget.
-My response is always: don’t remain the world’s best kept secret – invest in building your personal brand.
+I am often asked how solopreneurs can grow their brand and businesses on a limited marketing budget.
+My response is always: don’t remain the world’s best kept secret – start off by investing in building your personal brand on social media!

 Creating a powerful personal brand for yourself and your business will drive business growth and open doors, whether this means new PR opportunities, an increase in reach and engagement with your ideal customers or sales enquiries.

-Since I invested in my own personal brand development, these positive things have happened:
+Since I invested in my own personal brand development:

-- I delivered a talk on personal branding at The Cambridge Social Media Day and will speak at 3 events in the first half of this year
+- I get invitations to speak at marketing events about topics I love.
+For example, I delivered a talk on personal branding at The Cambridge Social Media Day and will speak Lee Jackson’s Agency Transformation Live 2020 – I can’t wait!

 - Commercially viable sales inquiries have increased

-- I have been invited to guest on Twitter chats and podcasts, most recently #ContentWritingChat, #TwitterSmarter, WeRSM and The Marketing and Finance podcast
+- I have been invited to guest on Twitter chats and marketing podcasts, most recently #ContentWritingChat, #TwitterSmarter, WeRSM, and The Marketing and Finance podcast, plus Amplify

-- People in the wider social media community recognise my name and share my content with their audience
+- People in the wider social media and marketing community recognise my name, my branded hashtag #SweetLikeSocial and share my content with their audience

-Let’s start at the beginning: do your strategy homework
+Let’s start at the beginning: do your personal branding strategy homework

 When I start working with new clients I identify some quick fixes to inject a sugar rush into their strategy by asking these key questions: